-The Leesville Elementary School PTA will be communicating and facilitating fundraising events and programs for the LES school community.
+The Leesville Elementary School PTA will be communicating and facilitating fundraising and giving campaign events and programs for the LES school community.
 Fundraising done by Leesville Elementary School is forbidden by Wake County Schools policy.

 HEALTH ROOM AND EMERGENCY INFORMATION